 While details change from year to year, trip participants fly in to Washington and official trip activities kick off with a reception and dinner that evening.
 The next day, we spend the majority of the day on Capitol Hill meeting with our Congressional delegation and others.
 There will be time to see some of the nation’s most iconic sites before the group travels back to Rock County on the third day.

 Who do I contact if I have questions or want to sign up for the 2021 trip?

 Call Dan Cunningham at (608) 757-3160.There are also sponsorship opportunities available for companies that are interested in supporting Forward Janesville’s government relations programming.

-Click here to see our trip photos, courtesy of Dennis McDougall!
+Click here to see some great trip photos, courtesy of Dennis McDougall!